In April American Airlines announced its newest ultra long haul service, set to launch between New York and Delhi as of October.

 Bigger picture, when it comes to American Airlines’ India service:

-- American plans to launch a Seattle to Bangalore flight as of October 31 as part of its partnership with Alaska Airlines, though it’s still questionable whether or not that route will launch, given that United announced a San Francisco to Bangalore flight
+- American plans to launch a Seattle to Bangalore flight as of early November 2021 as part of its partnership with Alaska Airlines, though personally I wouldn’t take it as a sure bet that this launches with the current schedule

-- This will be American’s first flight to Delhi since the airline cut its Chicago to Delhi route in 2012 (interestingly the New York to Delhi route will use the same flight numbers that this route used to have)
+- This flight from New York will be American’s first flight to Delhi since the airline cut its Chicago to Delhi route in 2012

-Looking at the New York to India market big-picture:
+Looking at the overall New York to India market:

 - Air India operates to both Delhi and Mumbai